WXUXIN/Data-Engineer-Internship-Tech-Test-/README.md

 Before each test, the script sets up some prerequisites, including file paths to specific JSON files, each containing the first 20 restaurants from the original dataset, except for empty_restaurant_data.json, which is empty.:

-1. empty_restaurant_data.json for the test involving an empty JSON.
+1. empty_restaurant_data.json: For the test involving an empty JSON.
-2. invalid_country_code.json for the test checking invalid country codes.
+2. invalid_country_code.json: For the test checking invalid country codes.
-3. empty_photo_url.json for the test verifying the behavior with empty photo URLs.
+3. empty_photo_url.json: For the test verifying the behavior with empty photo URLs.

 ### **Run the Code**:
 ```bash